Benchmarks for Compliance Scanner for PCF

 Page last updated:

-Compliance Scanner for PCF offers four scanning benchmarks:
+Compliance Scanner offers four scanning benchmarks:

 This benchmark is a subset of the full STIG benchmark.

 The Base Xenial does not include the STIG tests that fail because of differences between the Xenial stemcells and standard Ubuntu Server image.

 Because the removed failed tests do not threaten the security of the system, the remaining tests in the Base Xenial benchmark are a baseline for unaltered stemcells.
 Use this benchmark to see if the configurations have been further modified.

 For information about the STIG benchmark, see STIG for Ubuntu Xenial below.

 This benchmark includes tests based on Pivotal’s minimum recommended configuration baseline.
 Your system should implement this benchmark, regardless of the user’s deployment or the sensitivity of app data being processed.

 Tests covered in this benchmark reflect current best practices.
 The strict configuration being tested might not be required for low assurance apps.
 However, the tests become a requirement for systems processing sensitive data and workloads.
 For example, requiring audit logging takes time and space, but it is required for sensitive tests.
 This would not be needed when testing a “low assurance” app.

 This benchmark contains tests outlined in the Ubuntu 16.04 (Xenial) Security Technical Implementation Guide (STIG) published by the Defense Information Systems Agency (DISA).
 This benchmark contains the full Ubuntu 16.04 (Xenial) Security Technical Implementation Guide (STIG) set of tests.